 - Average Handle Time (AHT): How long agents spend on each call.

-- First Call Resolution (FCR): As discussed, a critical efficiency metric.
+- First Call Resolution (FCR): As discussed, it is a critical efficiency metric.

 - Call Abandonment Rate: How many customers hang up before connecting?